-configure_tool is a general-purpose Tcl command that is used to set the parameters for any tool called by Libero for the SmartFusion2, IGLOO2, RTG4 families.
+configure_tool is a general-purpose Tcl command to set the parameters for any tool called by Libero for the SmartFusion2, IGLOO2, RTG4families.
 The command requires the name of the tool and one or more parameters in the format tool_parameter:value.
 These parameters are separated and passed to the tool to set up its run.